Doctor of Psychology (PsyD) in Leadership Psychology

 Year One: You are introduced to the theory and practice of leadership and leadership psychology.

-Year Two: Focuses on research methodology training.
-Experts in the fields of leadership research and qualitative and quantitative methodology will demystify these topics and provide a solid grounding in leadership and leadership psychology research.
+Year Two: Focuses on research methodology training and more advanced leadership theory and practice.
+Experts in the fields of leadership research and qualitative methodology will demystify these topics and provide a solid grounding in leadership and leadership psychology research.

 Year Four: This is your internship year (150 hours under the supervision of an expert in your area of interest) coupled with the completion of your doctoral project.